wlloyduw/SAAF/test/README.md

 * **payloads:** Object List - A list of JSON objects to use as payloads.
 If more than one is listed, these will be distributed across runs.
 If a parent payload is defined, attributes from parent will be merged into payloads in this list.
 Attributes defined in this list will take priority over attributes in the parent.
 * **payloadFolder:** String - A path to a folder containing JSON files to be used as payloads.
 Files in that folder will be loaded and used as payloads.
 Payloads from both **parentPayload** and * **payloads** will be merged.
 Attributes in **payloads** will take priority over attributes from loaded files.

 **Payload Inheritance:** Basic inheritance can be implemented using the parentPayload, payloads list, and payloadFolder.
 Attributes from each of these payloads will be merged together according to this priority order:
 **payloads > payloadFolder > parentPayload**

 ## Execution Settings

 * **runs:** Integer - The total number of runs to do per iteration.
 * **threads:** Integer - The total number of threads to use.
 If threads is less than runs, multiple runs will be assigned to each thread.
 * **iterations:** Integer - The total number of iterations of this experiment to do.
 * **sleepTime:** Integer - The time in seconds to sleep between iterations.
 * **randomSeed:** Integer - The seed to use randomly distribute payloads.
-* **shufflePayloads:** Boolean - Whether the payloads will be distributed in a random order or sequentially.
+* **shufflePayloads:** Boolean - Whether the payloads will be distributed in a random order (true) or sequentially (false).

 ## Output Settings